viam-devrel/viamcodelabs/site/viamguides/src/fingerprint/fingerprint.md

 1. **Connect the adapter**: Connect the USB to serial adapter to a USB port in your Raspberry Pi.
 Jumper wires may be required to connect the R503 sensor to your Raspberry Pi.
    > aside negative
    > UART pins are easier for compact setups, but USB adapters simplify voltage matching.
-1. **Wire the R503 sensor to the adapter**: Refer to the following wiring diagram to see how to connect the adapter to the LD2410 mmwave sensor.
+1. **Wire the R503 sensor to the adapter**: Refer to the following wiring diagram to see how to connect the adapter to the R503 fingerprint sensor.
 Make sure the transmitting pin (TX) on the adapter is connected to the receiving pin (RX) on the sensor, and vice versa.

    | **CP2102**         | **R503**                                                                |
    | ------------------ | ----------------------------------------------------------------------- |